Relationship and Sexuality Education (RSE)

 The Preventative Curriculum in Schools and EOTAS Centres

-The Department commissioned the Education and Training Inspectorate (ETI) to carry out an evaluation of the Preventative Curriculum in Schools and Education Other Than At School (EOTAS) Centres.
-Throughout the 2021-2022 academic year, the ETI distributed questionnaires to schools, EOTAS Centres, and pupils, engaged in discussions with staff, pupils, parents and governors and conducted visits to primary, post-primary and special schools and EOTAS centres.
-The published report can be found at The Preventative Curriculum in Schools and EOTAS Centres | Education Training Inspectorate (etini.gov.uk) together with ‘easy read’ versions for both primary and post-primary pupils.
+The Department commissioned the Education and Training Inspectorate (ETI) to conduct an evaluation of the Preventative Curriculum in Schools and Education Other Than At School (EOTAS) Centres.
+Throughout the 2021-2022 academic year, ETI distributed questionnaires to schools, EOTAS Centres and pupils.
+It engaged in discussions with staff, pupils, parents and governors and conducted visits to primary, post-primary and special schools and EOTAS centres.
+The published report can be found at The Preventative Curriculum in Schools and EOTAS Centres | Education Training Inspectorate together with ‘easy read’ versions for both primary and post-primary pupils.

-The Department welcomes the many strengths highlighted in the ETI report, including: the work of staff in schools in implementing safeguarding arrangements and to support the emotional health and wellbeing of children and young people; the work of governors; and the advice and support provided by Child Protection Support Service in the Education Authority.
+The Department welcomes the many strengths highlighted in the report, including: the work of staff in schools in implementing safeguarding arrangements and to support the emotional health and wellbeing of children and young people; the work of governors; and the advice and support provided by Child Protection Support Service in the Education Authority.

 The report also notes the growing use of social media and online safety and the challenges that these present to schools and young people is a matter of concern.